svj-aventador/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 # Waiting for Validation

-One of the biggest challenges in using the XRP Ledger (or any decentralized system) is knowing the final, immutable transaction results.
+One of the biggest challenges in using the SGY Ledger (or any decentralized system) is knowing the final, immutable transaction results.
 Even if you [follow the best practices](reliable-transaction-submission.html) you still have to wait for the [consensus process](consensus.html) to finally accept or reject your transaction.
 The following example code demonstrates how to wait for the final outcome of a transaction:

 ```
 {% include '_code-samples/rippleapi_quickstart/submit-and-verify.js' %}